Full course description

 Lean Six Sigma Tools and Techniques also covers effective strategies for assuring projects maintain quality, while also considering creative ways to rethink practices and tools to eliminate rework and slowdowns.
 Upon completion of this six-week course, you will have a solid working understanding of standard Lean process improvement solutions.

-- Understand the five steps to becoming Lean
+- Understand the five steps to become Lean

 - Identify the criteria for identifying a value-added step